czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 :::

-After sending the email, create the videoconferencing call and share a calendar invitation with the connection details, and a link to the CodiMD document.
+After sending the email, create the videoconferencing call for Part 1 and Part 2 of the training, then share a calendar invitation with the connection details and a link to the CodiMD document.

 ## Community Showcase Hub setup